-(Editor’s note: We ran this piece on EJ Potter back in 2009 – We’re running it again today!) - EJ Potter ranks near the very top of our personal hero list.
+(Editor’s note: We ran this piece on EJ Potter back in 2010- We’re running it again today because we were thinking of EJ yesterday when the dude wiped out on the V8 bike in the vide we showed.
+Potter has passed away since this interview was done.) - EJ Potter ranks near the very top of our personal hero list.
 He is a true American original.
 Educated on the farm as a thoughtful, empirical thinker, Potter built some of the most legendary vehicles to ever grace a drag strip.
 The most famous are his jackstand-launched, small-block-Chevy-powered, Harley-framed motorcycles.

 “The acceleration would be real noticeable and the vibrations, bumps, and engine noises would stop registering.
 It got kinda mental.
 It would feel like I was doing something that was not supposed to be even possible because from the time I drew that first picture in school of the Chevy and two wheels, nobody I ever talked to about it ever thought it was possible, and more to the point, nobody thought I could do it.
 So here I am going real fast, real smooth, all by myself approaching a place that no one else could, at that time, get to.” – Excerpt from Michigan Madman by EJ Potter